 Activity Evidence that supports this approach Challenge number(s) addressed Staffing in specialist areas To ensure all areas of school (both teaching and non-teaching) are staffed by specialists.
 To ensure class sizes are maintained at a level conducive to learning.
 Support by subject experts provided to any non-specialists.
-1, 2,3, 4, 5 Year 11 core subject staffing Heads of Subject teach the core subjects in Year 11 and regularly collaborate to ensure PP students are making progress in line with their GCSE target grades.
-1,2, 3, 4, 5 Additional EMS lessons Identified Year 11 students have an additional English, Maths and Science lesson each week, where targeted key topics, to meet the needs of students are focused upon.
-1, 2, 3, 4, 5 Whole School CPL • Whole school CPL each week, ensuring that Teaching and Learning at the school is always at the forefront of minds of staff.
+1, 2, 3, 4, 5 Year 11 core subject staffing Curriculum Leaders teach the core subjects in Year 11 and regularly collaborate to ensure PP students are making progress in line with their GCSE target grades.
+1, 2, 3, 4, 5 Additional EMS lessons Identified Year 10 students have an additional English and Maths lesson each week, where preteaching and post-teaching interventions take place with subject specialist teachers.
+Identified Year 11 students have an additional English, Maths and Science lesson each week, where targeted key topics, to meet the needs of students are focused upon.
+1, 2, 3, 4, 5 Whole School CPL Whole school CPL each week, ensuring that Teaching and Learning at the school is always at the forefront of minds of staff.
 The focus for this academic year is on developing the scholarly traits of students to become autonomous learners.
 1, 2, 3, 4, 5 Department Development Time Time is built into school calendar allowing Curriculum Leaders to develop the ideas introduced during CPL to the specific requirements of their subject area.
-This dedicated development time aims to ensure a consistent approach to teaching and learning across the school.
 1, 2, 3, 4, 5

-· · · · · · · · · · · · · · · · · · · Teaching and Learning Key teaching and learning strategies have been put in place: Fully Guided Instruction - this strategy consists of retrieval at the start of every lesson and reflection at the end of every lesson.
+This dedicated development time aims to ensure a consistent approach to teaching and learning across the school.
+Teaching Learning and Key teaching and learning strategies have been put in place: 1, 2, 3, 4, 5 □ Fully Guided Instruction - this strategy consists of retrieval at the start of every lesson and reflection at the end of every lesson.
 Learning sequences are then embedded through the 'I Do, We Do, You Do' process.
-1, 2, 3, 4, 5 Connects - all lessons start with a 'connect' retrieval activity which supports pupils to activate prior knowledge that supports the learning of new content within the lesson.
+Connects - all lessons start with a 'connect' retrieval activity which supports pupils to activate prior knowledge that supports the learning of new content within the lesson.
 Retrieval of prior knowledge reduces a pupil's cognitive load which frees up their working memory to learn new content within the lesson.
 Furthermore, the retrieval of prior knowledge helps to address the forgetting curve and embeds core knowledge into the long-term memory.
+Metacognition - a key priority for CPL during 2024/25 as this adds 7+ months learning (EEF).
 Responsive Teaching - effective use of questioning helps subject teachers to identify and address misconceptions to reduce the impact of faulty schemas being developed.
-CPL will focus on the development of hinge questions to ensure the majority of the class understand the learning before the subject teacher moves the lesson on.
+CPL will focus on the development of hinge questions to ensure most of the class understand the learning before the subject teacher moves the lesson on.
 Cold Calling - the school 'no hands up' policy ensures that all students in every class feel part of a lesson.
 Think, Pair, Share - a strategy to encourage deeper thinking to maximise Germaine cognitive load.
 Red Pen - all students have been taught the skills of using the red pen to uplift their learning, helping students to improve their metacognition.
 Etymology - students explicitly taught the origins of words and the roots of words that they encounter in lessons.
 This develops student's confidence in being able to understand different words in other contexts, simultaneously reducing the vocabulary gap and increasing the confidence of students.
 SHAPE - Consistent modelling of shaped language to all students is vital to students' progress.
 All verbal communications, contributions and conversations are shaped to ensure students develop their active listening and the ability to conduct purposeful talk.